logicmoo/predicate_streams/README.md

-# Implement your own abstract predicate streams
+# Implement your own Abstract Predicate Streams

+18+ Years ago I remember these predicates existed as the building blocks for Sockets in some Prolog I cannot remember.

 Installation using SWI-Prolog 7.1 or later: